brege/aoife/README.md

   - iTunes Search API
   - Podcast Index API
 - [ ] **Websites/Bookmarks**
-  - Pocket API
   - Web scraping (Open Graph)
-  - Archive.org support
-- [ ] **Blogs/Newsletters**
-  - RSS feeds
-  - Substack API
 - [ ] **Scientific Articles**
   - arXiv API
   - PubMed API
   - CrossRef API

-Once a handful of these have been implemented, we can begin expanding to mixed media year-in-review galleries.
+Once a handful of these have been implemented, I will begin expanding to mixed media year-in-review galleries.
 Maybe you'd want to see

 #### My 2025 Year-in-Review
 |       |         |         |